Sianlk/geniqx/README.md

-# Tutorum
+# CoreAgent

-Advanced AI education and CPD platform with interactive lesson generation, AI tutors, quizzes, and certification.
-Neurodivergent-optimised and NFT-cert enabled.
+AI Persona Generator and Deployment Engine for business, learning, branding, and monetisation.
+Deploys across web, chat, social, and voice.